 | Daimler Financial Services, before taxes || 13 || 13 |Return on sales.

-As one of the main drivers of value added, return on sales (ROS) is of particular importance for assessing the industrial divisions’ profitability.
-The profitability measure for Daimler Financial Services is not ROS, but return on equity (ROE), in line with the usual practice in the banking business.
+As one of the main factors influencing value added, return on sales is of particular importance for assessing the industrial divisions’ profitability.
+The combination of return on sales and net assets’ productivity results in return on net assets (RONA).
+If RONA exceeds the cost of capital, value is created for our shareholders.
+The profitability measure for Daimler Financial Services is not return on sales, but return on equity, in line with the usual practice in the banking business.

 Key performance indicators.